Sparrowium/Documentation/Computer Networking/Junos.md

 	- Traffic Filtering, Anti-malware, antispam, antivirus, Advanced Threat Prevention service which includes anti malware service, traffic insights, threat profiling, Domain Name Security.

 - [Virtual Junos OS]: Used for Cloud Environments, Virtual Labs, Hardware Routers with Virtual Capabilities.

+<h2 style="color:#6290C3"><center> SSH and Operation Mode </center></h2>
+## Understanding the Network

+- Internet connection is connected to the Router because the Router connect many subnets together while the switch connect devices within a subnet.
+## Using SSH to Remotely Connect to the Junos CLI

+- Using Protocol, Username, Password, Router's IP Address.

+- There are two protocols that can create remote CLI connections:

+	- [Telnet]: Unencrypted, insecure.
+Operates on TCP port 23.

+	- [SSH (Secure Shell)]: Encrypted, secure.
+Operates on TCP port 22.

+- When SSH or Telnet do a device, a user account is needed, which consist of username and password.
+Then you use terminal application to access the local command line